fayizshaffaq/.git_dotfiles_dir/Documents/pensive/linux/Important Notes/More +/Fuzzy Search.md

 # 🚀 Mastering `fzf`: The Command-Line Fuzzy Finder

 `fzf` is a general-purpose, command-line fuzzy finder that is exceptionally fast and intuitive.
 For a system administrator or power user on Arch Linux, it's an indispensable tool for searching files, commands, processes, and more, directly from the terminal.
-This guide breaks down its usage from basic previews to powerful integrations with tools like [[NeoVim]].
+This guide breaks down its usage from basic previews to powerful integrations with tools like [[NeoVim Commands]].

 ---